 Jaime moved to Boulder, CO in 2007 to work on a Masters degree in Communication and to live in the mountains.
 She started her own chalk bag business, Crimp Chimps, in 2010 after receiving her graduate degree.
 Jaime is now happily settled in Boulder where she enjoys being outdoors as much as possible.
 She also loves pugs, poetry, dance, cooking, hot air balloons, music, and hummingbirds.

 Greg is originally from Southern Colorado and graduated from CU's Leeds School of Business in the spring of 2012.
-He previously held an internship at a local newspaper and has worked in sales in the software industry.
+He previously held an internship at a local newspaper and worked in the software industry.
 In his off-hours, Greg is often found biking, writing songs and performing with his band Whiskey Autumn, and hiking Boulder's beautiful trails.